Kevinkyy/WeShowWires/README.md

 - **Python**:
   - ARENA library for real-time scene management
   - Script for interactive visualization and toggling visibility of wires
+- **Hardware**:
+  - iPhone/iPad Camera: Used for 3D model scanning and wire visualization in AR environments
-- **Other Tools**:
+- **Software**:
-  - ARENA XR for scene management
+  - ARENA XR Platform: For scene management and user interaction

-### Instructions for Running the Project
-1. Import the Unity project.
-2. Use the ARENA script to set up the AR scene:
-   - The script provides clickable buttons and objects for toggling wire visibility and checking maintenance status.
-3. Deploy the project using ARENA's hosting platform or a local setup.
+  - Polycam: For 3D scanning and generating point clouds
+  - OpenFLAME: For precise wire localization in real-world spaces
+  - XR Browser: For displaying AR scenes

+### Reflection
+- Successfully implemented core AR functionality.
+- Introduced selective visibility and maintenance tagging to enhance user interaction and reduce clutter.
+- Faced challenges with technical constraints, such as integrating keyboard and camera functionalities.

 ---